Mike-J-W/KelloggBot/README.md

 This will install `webdriver-manager` to automatically download the correct chrome driver.
 If you are having issues opening having it open chrome, check https://github.com/SergeyPirogov/webdriver_manager.

-Poppler must also be installed for pdf2image.
-Follow the instructions at https://pdf2image.readthedocs.io/en/latest/installation.html to install.

-It needs to be found in your `PATH` variable.

-`export PATH=$PATH:$(pwd)`

 `python main.py` to run.
 It will loop until you kill the job. `ctrl + c` in your terminal to give the pro lifes a break (optional).

 mac: